novoalab/DRS_CHIKV_Analysis/README.md

 # Analysis of DRS data from chikungunya virus
-Scripts used in the analysis of Direct RNA nanopore sequencing (DRS) data included in article: **N6-methyladenosine modification is not a general trait of viral RNA genomes**
+Scripts used in the analysis of Direct RNA nanopore sequencing (DRS) data included in article: Baquero-Perez et al., **N6-methyladenosine modification is not a general trait of viral RNA genomes**

 ### Basecalling and demultiplexing:
 The module [mop_preprocess](https://biocorecrg.github.io/master_of_pores/nanopreprocess.html) module from [Master of Pores2](https://github.com/biocorecrg/MOP2) pipeline was used to perform basecalling, with guppy (version 3.1.5, model rna_r9.4.1_70bps_hac), and demultiplexing - when needed - with Deeplexicon (version 1.2.0).
 Then, it also mapped the basecalled reads to the suitable viral reference (for chikungunya: `ref/Chikungunya_genome.fa` and for adenovirus: `ref/Ad5_transcriptome.fa`) with miniamap2 (version 2.17) with unspliced parameters (-uf -k14 -ax map-ont).
 Moreover, same parameters were used to align reads to the to the human transcriptome from Ensembl, based on assembly GRCh38 (ref/HomoSapiens_GRCh38_transcriptome.fa.gz).
 To execute this module, please add these parameters into both `params.config` and `tools_opt.tsv` files and run the command below: